 A classifier threshold was set for each participant individually.
 Because the classifier output signal was likely to mirror the stochastic nature of the EEG, a conservative threshold was defined in order to avoid many cues to be prematurely triggered by noise.
 For this, we trained the classifier on 99 trials from stage I and applied it to each consecutive and overlapping 1200 ms feature window in the left out trial, thereby mimicking the real-time application during stage II.
 This was done for each of the 100 trials in a leave-one-out crossvalidation scheme.
 For each of these continuous classifier output vectors the time of first threshold crossing after trial start was computed.
 Let us refer to the time of first threshold crossing in a trial as a "prediction" event.
-Now, we define predictions occurring somewhere between trials start and up to 600 ms before movement onset as false alarms (FA), predictions occurring between 600 ms before movement onset or not occurring at all as Misses.
+Now, we define predictions occurring somewhere between trials start and up to 600 ms before movement onset as false alarms (FA), predictions occurring between 600 ms before movement onset and the time of movement onset as Hits, and predictions occurring after movement onset or not occurring at all as Misses.
 From this the Fdifferent threshold values θ .
 The largest F thus corresponds to the threshold θ were the Hit rate is maximal, while at the same time the FA and Miss rates are minimal.
 Moreover, by choosing β =0.5, we aimed at giving the minimization of FAs more weight than minimizing Miss rate.
 We prioritized minimizing the number of false alarms, at the cost of potentially missing some actions.
-The resulting F values from stage I were smoothed and the threshold with the highest F value chosen.
+The resulting F-values were smoothed and the threshold with the highest F-value chosen.

 measure (Powers, 2011)

-$$F{\beta}(\theta) = \frac{(1+\beta^2)Hit(\theta)}{(1+\beta^2)Hit(\theta)+\beta^2Miss(\theta)+FA(\theta)}$$
+$$F{\beta}(\theta) = \frac{\left(1 + \beta^2\right) Hit(\theta)}{\left(1 + \beta^2\right) Hit(\theta) + \beta^2 Miss(\theta) + FA(\theta)}$$

 was computed for